 Referenced in Chapter 3, Section 4(b) of these rules is Centers for Disease Control and Prevention, Advisory Committee on Immunization Practices, Recommended Immunization Schedule for Children and Adolescents Aged 18 or Younger (Feb.
 10, 2017)

 Referenced in Chapter 2, Section 8(a)(xi) of these rules is Centers for Disease Control and Prevention, Vaccine Storage and Handling Toolkit (January 2019)

 Referenced in Chapter 5, Section 4 of these rules is Centers for Disease Control and Prevention, Immunization Information System Functional Standards, 2013-2017 (Feb.
 2016).

 Referenced in Chapter 5, Sections 8(c), 9(a)(ii)(A), and 11(b)(i) of these rules is Wyoming Department of Health, IIS Authorized User Policy (IMM-003) (May 1, 2017).

 Referenced in Chapter 5, Section 14 of these rules is Wyoming Department of Health, Creating/Editing IIS Information from an Official Immunization Record Policy (IMM-004) (May 1, 2017)

-For questions or more information about the current statutes and rules, proposed rule changes, or statement of reasons, please contact the Immunization Unit Manager by calling (307) 777-7952 or emailing firstname.lastname@example.org.
+For questions or more information about the current statutes and rules, please contact the Immunization Unit Manager at calling (307) 777-6001 or email firstname.lastname@example.org.